EPA Region 10 hosted four webinars about the FY19 Notice of Funding Availability for the Indian General Assistance Program:

 EPA encourages applicants to consider the following solid waste resources when developing their work plans:

-- Attachment B provides information on allowable and unallowable solid waste activities through FY20.
+- Attachment B provides information on allowable and unallowable solid waste program implementation costs.

 - Attachment C provides information on building a self-sustaining tribal solid waste program.

-- EPA’s Tribal Solid Waste Costing Tool is designed to help Alaska villages estimate the costs of developing, implementing, and maintaining solid waste programs.
-The tool will provide cost indexes tailored to different regions of Alaska and will be posted on EPA's Region 10 Tribal Program page in October.
+- EPA’s Solid Waste Program Budgeting for Alaska Tribal Communities (Costing Tool) is designed to help Alaska villages estimate the costs of developing, implementing, and maintaining solid waste programs.
+The tool provides cost indexes tailored to different regions of Alaska.
+Visit Solid Waste Program Budgeting for Alaska Tribal Communities.

 C. Period of Performance